Harito97/ThyroidCancer/README.md

 ### Research Methods
 There are 2 problems:
 - The problem of determining the area of ​​interest in an image uses a deep learning model to identify individual cells combined with a clustering algorithm to cut out image areas with high cell concentration.
-- The problem of classifying biopsy images FNAB uses a deep learning model to automatically extract important features of the image for classification.
+- The problem of classifying the fine-needle aspiration (FNAB) uses a deep learning model to automatically extract important features of the image for classification.

 ### Results & Discussion
 #### About the results achieved